AviatrixSystems/avxlabs-docs/ace_ops/docs/lab3.md

 The port was disabled to simulate a software failure of the FW...

-Click on the greyed-out interface LAN (port2)
+Double click on the greyed-out interface LAN (port2), or alternatively, select the interface and click on the **Edit** button.

 ```{figure} images/lab3-fwint.png
 ---